25th anniversary of the first official Woman's Division in the Manchester Road Race.)

 Chase felt the time was right for women runners.
 She had learned about opening doors from her grandmother, Mary Foulke Morrison, a leading suffragette of her day and the woman who gave the seconding address for Herbert Hoover at the 1920 Republican National Convention.

 Chase's effort to enter the race did have support from a key male race figure, Dr. Charles Robbins.
 Robbins, a two-time race winner who was serving as the long distance running representative to the AAU from Connecticut, said women should be allowed to run because "It's the coming thing."
 Robbins went on to say "President Kennedy's physical fitness program should include everyone, not just half the nation…men.
 It is important that women maintain physical fitness as well."
 Robbins said that although the AAU rules prevented women from competing in events with men that the rule was bound to change soon.
-He noted that "It's being done in other countries and will eventually spread to the United States
+He noted that "It's being done in other countries and will eventually spread to the United States."

 Talking about events of 1961 several years later, Chase said she had planned to just quietly return to Manchester, But she said, it did not work out that way: "About a month before the race I entered a seven mile race in Massachusetts and the Boston papers picked up this story of a woman who had run seven miles and was going to try and run in Manchester.
 All of a sudden, it just exploded."

-shocked the running world.
+On Thanksgiving morning, 1961, under the glare of the media and thousands of spectators, Chase took her spot on the starting line andshocked the running world.
 She became the first woman in the United States to participate in a major distance road race.
 She finished in unofficial 128th place, in a field of 157 seasoned, male runners.
 The anticipation of her running was so great that reporters from national publications, such as the New York Times, the Boston Globe, Life magazine and Look magazine came to Manchester.
 Film clips were aired by national television networks and Manchester, Connecticut made its mark on the road racing map.
 In a story headlined, "Tomboy Out on a Limb," Life magazine wrote, "She runs four miles a day, tops off the jog with cartwheels and calisthenics, frequently follows with some tree climbing."
 A reporter from the Boston Globe wrote, "Julia Chase is causing almost as much dither these days as Amelia Bloomer did when she introduced unconventional ladies garments."

 After hearing of Chase's entry, two other women decided to join her on Thanksgiving Day.
 Chase said, "We went to the starting line and got pushed off to the side.
 So we slipped through the crowd, jumped in, ran it and finished."
 Christine McKenzie, a former Olympian for her native England, was the first of these three women to complete the course.
 For the last 50 yards, she ran almost unnoticed on the sidewalks.
 She actually never crossed the finish line, because she was concerned about sanctions from the AAU.
 Julia Chase finished shortly after her.
 The third women, 18-year old Dianne Lechausse of Manchester, trailed behind most of the race.
 She did, however, finish in 138th place, ahead of some of the men.

+After this trio of women ran the race in 1961, the pressure to allow women to officially enter the race began to build.
+Race officials said that in addition to the AAU rules, allowing women would cause many problems.
+They said if women were allowed to enter, there would be too many runners, a need for more room for runners todress, and financial strains to supply prizes for additional winners in women's categories.
+Women runners took issue with this logic.
+One woman, June Mywrang, who wanted to run the race with her husband, said, the real reason women were not being allowed to enter officially was that, "the race has been male for 37 years, and that's the way (the race director) wants it."
 In 1972, a member of the newly sanctioned girls cross country team at Manchester High School, sent a letter to the race committee asking them to allow women to compete officially.
 The girl, Diane Kellsey, wrote: This year girls cross country was officially recognized.
 The girls competing at a high school level are dedicated athletes, serious about competition.
 We obviously cannot compete at a male level, but it is only fair that there should be some female division for us to compete within.
 After all, there is a Schoolboy Division, shouldn't there also be a Schoolgirl Division…the Boston Marathon has finally recognized women as official competitors…must women still be stubbornly overlooked in Manchester?

 The next year, 1973, saw women picketing before the race and protesting outside the race headquarters at East Side Rec., and near the starting line.
 The protestors carried banners saying the race should be open to all runners.
 At the sound of the starting gun, several picketers dropped their signs and joined the race, trailing in the back of the pack as unofficial entrants.